vaibzde/VAIBZDE-Blogs/clc8v6fiz000208jv5xph4mcj.md

 It is defined using the `function` keyword.

-Suppose you need to write a program to check if a string is a palindrome (a word or phrase that reads the same backward as forward).
+Suppose you need to write a program to find if the sum of two numbers is greater than 10.
 You could write the following functions for it:

-* a function that reverses a string.
+* A function that adds two numbers.

+* A function which checks if the number is greater than 10.

-* And a function that compares a string to its reversed version.
-Functions make our code more readable and reusable.
+    Functions make our code more readable and reusable

 > **In JavaScript, functions are first-class citizens.**